Sava-class submarine

 The Sava class was a class of diesel-electric attack submarines built for the Yugoslav Navy during the late 1970s and early 1980s.
 Developed by the Brodarski Institute (BI) from Zagreb, the two strong class was built by the Brodogradilište specijalnih objekata (Special objects shipyard) in Split.
 They were intended as a replacement for the aging Sutjeska-class submarines.
 Compared to the earlier Heroj class, the Sava class was longer with more powerful armament that consisted of six torpedo tubes that could also be used for minelaying.

 With the start of the Croatian War of Independence, both submarines were relocated to Boka Kotorska where they would be commissioned with the new FR Yugoslav Navy of, what would eventually become, Serbia and Montenegro.
 Both were decommissioned during the early 2000s.

 Development and building

-The Sava class was developed by the Brodarski Institute (BI) from Zagreb, SR Croatia as a replacement for the two Sutjeska-class boats in service.
+The Sava class, named after the Sava River, was developed by the Brodarski Institute (BI) from Zagreb, SR Croatia as a replacement for the two Sutjeska-class boats in service.
 The project, designated B-72, was led by Colonel Dušan Radanović who was succeeded by Branko Ryšlavy.
-Compared to the previous Heroj-class attack submarines, the new class was to have a greater degree of automatation with improved armament and autonomy including greater diving depths.
+Compared to the previous Heroj-class attack submarines, the new class was to have a greater degree of automation with improved armament and autonomy including greater diving depths.